eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/07-Modularize Templates.md

 ]
 ```

-> :information_source: Note: For nested templates, you cannot use parameters or variables that are defined within the nested template.
-You can use parameters and variables from the main template.
+> **Note**: For nested templates, you cannot use parameters or variables that are defined within the nested template.
+You can use parameters and variables from the main template only.

-In the main template, the properties you specify for deploying a resource by linking to an external template are different to the properties you can specify by nesting a template inline.
+The properties you provide for the deployment resource vary based on whether you're linking to an external template or nesting an inline template within the main template.

 ### Deployments modes

-The following three deployment mode options are available to you, when you deploy resources using templates.
+When deploying your resources using templates, you have three options available to you:

-- *Validate Mode*.
-Compiles the template, and validates the deployment to ensure the template is functional (i.e. checks that there are no Circular Dependencies and that the syntax is correct).
+- **validate**.
+This option compiles the templates, validates the deployment, ensures the template is functional (such as no circular dependencies), and the syntax is correct.
-- *Incremental Mode (default)*.
+- **incremental mode (default)**.
+This option only deploys whatever is defined in the template.
+It does not remove or modify any resources that are not defined in the template.
+For example, if you have deployed a VM via template, then renamed the VM in the template, the first VM deployed will still remain after the template is run again.
 This is the default mode.
-Incremental mode only deploys whatever is defined in the template, and does *not* remove or modify any resources that are *not* defined in the template.
-For example, if you deploy a VM via a template, then rename the VM in the template, the first instance of the VM you deployed will still remain even after the template is run again.
-- *Complete Mode*.
-Azure Resource Manager will delete resources that exist in a resource group, but aren't specified in the template (i.e. only resources defined in the template will be present in the resource group after the template is deployed).
-It is best practice to use Complete Mode for production environments, where possible, to try to achieve idempotency in your deployment templates.
+- **complete mode**: Resource Manager deletes resources that exist in the resource group, but aren't specified in the template.
+For example, only resources defined in the template will be present in the resource group after the template deploys.
+As best practice, use this mode for production environments where possible, to try to achieve idempotency in your deployment templates.

-When deploying with PowerShell, you can set the deployment mode using the `Mode` parameter (as per the *Nested Template* example mentioned previously).
+To set the deployment mode when deploying with PowerShell, use the *Mode* parameter, as per the nested template example earlier in this topic.

-> :information_source: It is best practice to use *one resource group per deployment*.
-Note that you can only use `incremental` deployment mode with Linked and Nested templates.
+> **Note**: As a best practice, use one resource group per deployment.

+> **Note**: For both linked and nested templates, you can only use `incremental` deployment mode.

-### External templates and external parameters
+### External template and external parameters
 To link to an external template and parameter file, use `templateLink` and `parametersLink`.
-The Azure Resource Manager service must be able to access the templates you set links to.
-Links cannot specify a path to local file or file that is only available on your local network.
-Links must be a URI that includes either `http` or `https`.
-One option is to place your linked template in a storage account, and then link to it using the URI that points to its location in storage.
+When linking to a template, ensure that the Resource Manager service can access it.
+For example, you can't specify a local file or a file that is only available on your local network.
+As such, you can only provide a URI value that includes either `http` or `https`.
+One option is to place your linked template in a storage account, and use the Uniform Resource Identifier (URI) for that item.

-You can also point to an external template inline, by passing values for `storageAccountName` and `location` to `parameters`' (as shown below).
-However, you cannot use inline parameters and a URI, at the same time, to link to the same file.
+You can also provide the parameter inline.
+However, you can't use both inline parameters and a link to a parameter file.
+The following example uses the templateLink parameter:

 ```json
   "resources": [